 The biggest problem with a food elimination trial protocol is that food chemicals can take days or even a few weeks for the food chemical to build up in the body before it gets to the point of going over the ‘threshold’ and producing a symptom.

-However, in stating that, you can get a private blood test arranged by an integrative doctor or a naturopath to find out if you have enough of an enzyme called DAO that breaks down chemicals like histamine (more about DOA later).
+However, you can get a private blood test arranged by an integrative doctor or a naturopath to find out if you have enough of an enzyme called DAO that breaks down chemicals like histamine (more about DOA later).

 This article mainly focuses on Amines, of which there are several types, including histamine and tyramines.
 No matter which name you wish to use, they all act in a similar way.

-However, there are some common foods that cross over the categories, which are foods that are likely to be the worst offenders for those with food chemical sensitivity.
+But there are some common foods that cross over the categories – foods that are likely to be the worst offenders for those with food chemical sensitivity.

-Bear in mind that we can react to foods differently and even at different times.
+We can react to foods differently and even at different times.
 For example, at high estrogen times of the month, histamine can be a greater issue because oestrogen increases histamine.
-This can be one reason that many women can get a bad headache or migraine when their estrogen peaks.
+This can be one reason that many women get a bad headache or migraine when their estrogen peaks.

 Amines, histamines and tyramines are examples of several ‘amines’ that are a class of a naturally derived food chemical called biogenic amines.
 Biogenic means they are ‘produced or brought about by living organisms’.
 In other words, they are formed by the natural breakdown or decomposition of foods as it naturally ages and ferments.